aary/sharp/Traits/README.md

 };
 ```

-You can sort the type list as usual.
-Make a comparator and then pass the list
+You can sort the type list.
+Make a comparator as usual and then pass the list
 and the comparator to the sort function

 ```